devasaur/fadeM.js/README.md

 While it was originally created to fade in elements, we've added some other transition and scroll affects A La Mode: GlideM and StickM.

-fadeM.js works in current versions of Chrome & Firefox, and soon will be compatible with IE.
+fadeM.js has been tested and works in current versions of Chrome & Firefox, and IE. NOTE: In IE, transition speed isn't working.
+This is a known issue.
+You can still specify start opacity however.

 This script is currently under development to improve and add more features.